andornaut/statezero/README.md

 value is a function that can modify state.

 The function that you pass to `action()` is itself passed a `context` argument by statezero, and it can also accept arbitrary additional arguments.
-Typically, you would destructure `context` into `{commit, state}`, where `commit` is a function that can be used to set the new state and `state` is a mutable copy of the current state.
+Typically, you would destructure `context` into `{ commit, state }`. `commit` is a function that can be used to set the state; it accepts a single `nextState` argument, which must be a [plain object](https://lodash.com/docs/4.17.10#isPlainObject). `state` is a mutable copy of the current state.

 ```javascript
 const incrementCount = action(({ commit, state }) => {